frederickjeanguerin/jlox/README.md

 I made.

-First and foremost, this implementation comes with many *test cases*, because I found it almost impossible to trust my own code after a few chapters.
+First and foremost, this implementation comes with many *test cases*, because I found it almost impossible to trust my own code after a few chapters through the book.

-Throughout the book, I managed to implement most of the challenges presented to the reader.
+I managed to implement most of the challenges presented to the reader.
-I detail these challenges and together with more personal stuff I added hereafter.
+I detail these challenges together with more personal stuff I added hereafter.

 ## 4 - Scanning